LinoyHi/PrimePubSub/README.md

 Create 3 "clients":

  1. Prime1 - when a prime number ends with 1, prints it with red color.
- 2. Mersenne - needs to know when a new prime number is out there and check whether it's a Mersenne number.
-If it is, it'll print that out.
+ 2. prime4Digits - If a prime number is 4 digits, print the subtraction of it from 10,000 (like if prime number is 9973, then print 27).
- 3. prime4Digits - If a prime number is 4 digits, print the subtraction of it from 10,000 (like if prime number is 9973, then print 27).
+ 3. Mersenne - needs to know when a new prime number is out there and check whether it's a Mersenne number.
+If it is, it'll print that out